-All gate operations discussed in this article, and presented in the section IIB, are either part of the Clifford unitary group or are measurements of Pauli operators.
-This allows [51, 58] us to simulate the dynamics of these circuits efficiently using stabilizer states.
-Throughout, all numerical results presented are averaged over $O(2\times10^3)$ circuit realizations and all possible measurement outcomes for each circuit.
+All gate operations discussed in this article, and presented in the section II B 1, are either part of the Clifford unitary group or are measurements of Pauli operators.
+This allows [72, 86] us to simulate the dynamics of these circuits efficiently using stabilizer states.
+Throughout, all numerical results presented are averaged over $O(2 \times 10^3)$ circuit realizations and all possible measurement outcomes for each circuit.
 The latter is possible because while different measurement outcomes, do result in different states, they do not result in different entanglement entropies for Clifford circuits.
-The stabilizer state tools also provides us with a strong analytic method to reason about these circuits and provide rigorous predictions about the dynamics of these circuits.
-Since the details of these arguments are presented in the appendices.
+The stabilizer state tools also provides us with a strong analytic method to make predictions about the dynamics of these circuits.
+The details of these arguments are presented in the appendices.